Choreographer in Residence

 Diane Madden, Associate Artistic Director of the Trisha Brown Company, was our inaugural choreographer in residence at the Mahler & LeWitt Studios.
 In 2017 she joined us so that she could spend time exploring her own choreography and also to help us consider opportunities for developing choreographic and movement practices in our program.
 During her initial residency Diane organized a series of movement workshops and invited the residents to participate.
 Her notes further down this page reflect on the workshops as well as on a photoshoot with Tim Smyth who took the accompanying portraits.

-Diane returns to Spoleto to lead the first ever European Trisha Brown Dance Company workshop intensive.
-After leading the ‘Spoleto Intensive’, Diane will stay in Spoleto to develop her own choreographic work.
-Specifically, she will collaborate with film-maker Matthew Burdis to create a new work in response to the unique Sol LeWitt wall drawings in the Torre Bonomo.
+Diane returned to Spoleto to lead the first ever European Trisha Brown Dance Company workshop intensive.
+After leading the ‘Spoleto Intensive’, she remained in Spoleto to develop her own choreographic work.
+Specifically, she collaborated with film-maker Matthew Burdis to create a new work in the Torre Bonomo, called Take 3.
 Diane and Matthew met whilst both were in residence at the Mahler & LeWitt Studios in 2017.

 NOTES ON A WORKSHOP

 What do two visual artists, two curators, a writer, a dancer, a filmmaker and a chef have in common?
 Gravity.

 No escape.
 At least not while in Spoleto, Italy, the summer of 2017.
 Gravity is a great unifier and it’s no surprise this would be my modus operandi when planning a movement workshop with a varied group of bodies.
 It has been my subject matter since discovering improvisational dance practices forty years ago.
 Recognizing and refining my use of gravity has been the constant through all of my dancing.